Tag

 🥈2.
 Bitdefender Antivirus Free for Windows — Lightweight With Advanced Malware & Web Protections

 Antivirus Free for Windows is one of the best free antiviruses out there — its malware scanner scored a 100% detection rate during my tests.
 Moreover, Bitdefender uses a cloud-based scanner, which means most of the detection and analysis doesn’t take place on your PC, reducing its system impact.
-I didn’t notice any slowdowns on my even during full system scans.
+I didn’t notice any slowdowns on my computer even during full system scans.

 🥈2.
 Bitdefender Antivirus Free for Windows — Lightweight With Advanced Malware & Web Protections

 Bitdefender also provides excellent anti-phishing protection.
-During testing, it blocked many fake websites that had evaded detection from the built-in protections on the Chrome and browsers, as well as the anti-phishing tools of other antiviruses.
+During testing, it blocked many fake websites that had evaded detection from the built-in protections on the and Firefox browsers, as well as the anti-phishing tools of other antiviruses.
 Out of all the brands on this list, only Bitdefender and Norton had perfect anti-phishing results.

 One downside of the free version of Bitdefender is its lack of extra features.
 It offers some of the most effective malware, web, and real-time protections on the market, but that’s about it.
 Bitdefender’s premium plans are where you’ll find all of the extra features, including multi-layer ransomware protection, online banking protection, a VPN, device optimization tools, a password manager, parental controls, and much more.